This post may contain affiliate links which won’t change your price but will share some commission.

 - Spanish Smoked Paprika (hot or sweet) optional

-Puncture the eggplants with the fork all over.
-Place eggplants on baking sheet sprayed with cooking spray or brushed with olive oil;
+- Puncture the eggplants with the fork all over.
+Place eggplants on a baking sheet sprayed with cooking spray or brushed with olive oil;

-In the meantime, place garlic, olive oil, lemon juice, vinegar, a pinch of salt & pepper in a food processor and process until smooth;
+- In the meantime, place garlic, olive oil, lemon juice, vinegar, and a pinch of salt & pepper in a food processor and process until smooth;

-Once the eggplants are cool enough to handle, remove skin and place flush in a colander.
+- Once the eggplants are cool enough to handle, remove skin and place the flush in a colander.
 Let it sit there for 15 minutes.
 Move to the cutting board and roughly chop;

 - Place eggplant in a bowl, and shred onion directly into the bowl;